 A. Vectors and vector arithmetic

 A vector is a quantity that requires two or more numbers (with units) to be fully described and that obeys certain rules of combination.
 For our purposes, it will be sufficient to say that a vector quantity is one that requires both a magnitude (strength) and a direction for a complete description.
-As we saw in our discussion of forces in this textbook, not only can different strengths of forces be applied to an object, but they can be applied in different directions.
+As we saw in our discussion of forces in this textbook, not only can different strengths of forces be applied to an object, they can be applied in different directions.

 A quantity that does not contain direction is said to be a scalar quantity.
 Mass is a scalar.
 It has a magnitude but no direction.
 It wouldn’t make any sense for a box to have a mass of 20 kg down, or up, or left, or right.
 The box would just have 20 kg of mass.